 "Seven months ago, Constantius," said Conan, "it was I who hung there, and you who sat here."

 "You are more fit to inflict torture than to endure it," said Conan tranquilly.
 "I hung there on a cross as you are hanging, and I lived, thanks to circumstances and a stamina peculiar to barbarians.
 But you civilized men are soft; your lives are not nailed to your spines as are ours.
 Your fortitude consists mainly in inflicting torment, not in enduring it.
 You will be dead before sundown.
-And so, Falcon of the desert, I leave you to the companionship of another bird of the desert."
+And so, Falcon of the Desert, I leave you to the companionship of another bird of the desert."

 Reasonable Authority Figure: Conan as king of Aquilonia wears the crown well, setting taxes at a fair rate, keeping the kingdom at peace with its neighbors, and ensuring the nobility does not unduly abuse the peasants.
 It's implied that he's probably the most competent ruler in the world at the time.
+(The one group this doesn't sit well with is Aquilonia's existing nobility, leading to at least two coup attempts.)

 Reincarnation: Howard implied more than once that Conan was the reincarnation of Kull.
 In "People of the Black Circle" the Master of Yimsha forces Yasmina to relive the humiliations of her past lives as punishment for defying him.
 "A Witch Shall Be Born" centres around a witch who keeps being reincarnated in the same family.